eele94/kruispunt-simulatie-phaser/README.md

 - Webpack ready
 - Multiple browser testing
 - WebFont Loader
-- Responsive utilities!

 # Setup
-To use this bootstrap you’ll need to install a few things before you have a working copy of the project.
+To use this simulation you’ll need to install a few things before you have a working copy of the project.

 ## 1. Clone this repo: